 Templates are essentially complete, typically overbuilt, documents.
 They don't offer quite as much flexibility in terms of the number of possible permutations, but do offer greater control over the content the end user can select.
 Further, they are typically easier to create, use and conceptually understand for those just beginning to use the program.

-There is no special preparation that is needed to 'create' a new document based on a template.
-The only required action is to assign the folder containing the templates to either
+There is no special preparation needed to 'create' a new document based on a template.
+Simply to assign the folder containing the template(s) to either

 •a DropDown List.
-This is preferable when the office practice is to create one document at a time from a template.
-Click at the link for the steps to create a DropDown List.
-Once accomplished, document assembly is a simple matter of 'point and click:' Select the DropDown list containing the desired document and click the desired document.
+This is preferable when the typical routine is to create 'one document at a time'.
+Click the following link for the steps to create a DropDown List.
+Once accomplished, document assembly is 'point and click:' (Point to the DropDown list containing the desired document and click the desired document.)

-A copy of the document you selected will quickly be displayed onto the editing screen.
+A copy of the documents you selected will quickly be displayed onto the editing screen.
 (Note that we said a 'copy' is displayed.
-It has all the attributes of the original, but since it is a copy, there is no possibility that you will accidentally overwrite the original version.
+It has all the attributes of the original, but since it is a copy, there is no possibility that you will accidentally overwrite the original version.)